funkybob/ugu/docs/compress.rst

 Static Content
 --------------

-To speed up transmission, it's common to compress our data.
-When it comes to our static assets, we can spend some extra time once to compress it heavily, and serve it pre-compressed, instead of spending the effort to compress it every time we serve it.
+To speed up transmission, thus reducing load times, it's common to compress our data.
+When it comes to our static assets, we can spend some extra time to compress it heavily once, and serve it pre-compressed, instead of spending the effort to compress it every time we serve it.

-The simplest way to get uWSGI to do this is with the `static-gzip-all` option, which will mean any time we're serving static assets, if the browser supports it uWSGI will check if there is the same filename with a ``.gz`` extension.
+The simplest way to get uWSGI to do this is with the `static-gzip-all` option, which will mean any time we're serving static assets, if the browser supports it, uWSGI will check if there is the same filename with a ``.gz`` extension.
 If there is, it will serve that instead, with the headers to tell the browser it's compressed.

 .. code-block:: ini
    :caption: uwsgi.ini